- ABOUT US

 Faith is an act of both the mind and heart to believe what is not made assessable to our natural senses.
 But it goes even further.
 It’s also the actual possession of their reality, and that is what the title deed represents.
 The person who holds the title deed to a piece of property actually possesses the property.
 It’s not a future possibility; it’s the actual possession.

-By faith, therefore, we actually possess those things our souls and spirits long and hope for, which are God’s promises including heaven and eternal life.
-It’s not that they will be ours, rather by faith we’re in possession of them right now, and they’re as substantial as the chairs we’re sitting in.
+By faith, therefore, we possess those things that our souls and spirits long and hope for, which are God’s promises including heaven and eternal life.
+It’s not that they will be ours, rather by faith we’re in possession of heaven and eternal life right now, and they’re as substantial as the chairs we’re sitting in.

-Faith then possess God’s promises completely convinced of their reality, even though we cannot perceive them with our natural senses.
+Faith then possesses God’s promises completely convinced of their reality, even though we cannot see or perceive them with our natural senses.

 Faith is actually the exact opposite of the modern rationalistic mindset that says, “Believing is seeing.”

 It is like an architect planning a building, or an artist creating a work of art.
 They have to believe and envision it before they can accomplish it.
-We have to believe that God’s promises are even possible before they ever become possible.
+Therefore, we have to believe in God’s promises before they ever become possible.